TRaSH-Guides/Guides/docs/Bazarr/Setup-Guide.md

 ![!Languages Profiles](images/qs-languages-profiles.png)

 1. How you want to name your language profile.
-1. Click on `Add` to add the languages you enabled earlier in [Subtitle Language](#subtitles-language).
+1. Click `Add` to add the languages you enabled earlier in [Subtitle Language](#subtitles-language).
-1. Select the languages you want to enable for your profile (Including the optional settings).
+1. Select the languages you want to enable for your profile (including the optional settings).
   - Forced => [FAQ - What are Forced Subtitles](https://wiki.bazarr.media/Troubleshooting/FAQ/#what-are-forced-subtitles){:target="_blank" rel="noopener noreferrer"}
   - HI => Hearing Impaired
   - Exclude Audio => Exclude if matching audio
-1. Optional select the cutoff where you want Bazarr to stop downloading other languages.
+1. Select the cutoff where you want Bazarr to stop downloading other languages (optional).
 1. Save your settings.

 ??? info "Cutoff"

   ![!Cutoff](images/qs-cutoff.png)

-  So you can have a profile that states: English, Dutch, German, French With cutoff Dutch, if it finds Dutch, it will download it and call it a day.
+  You can have a profile that states: English, Dutch, German, French With the cutoff set to `Dutch`, if Bazarr finds Dutch subtitles, it will download only the Dutch subtitles.
-  If no Dutch is found it will continue searching the other languages till Dutch is found.
+  If no Dutch is found, it will continue searching the other languages till Dutch is found.

 ### Default Settings